noel-odero/BookSwap/bookswap/README.md

 - Running the app (emulator / device)
 - Common troubleshooting & fixes
 - Developer workflow and commands
-- Demo checklist (what to show in video)
 - Contribution & license

 ---